Finnoy Travel - Reviews, Stories and Tips

 Outside the crowded beach area, it is peaceful at Kuusijärvi.

-In the area's main building is the Kuusijärvi café, where one can buy food and invigorating refreshments with a beautiful natural landscape view of the lake.
-Adjacent to it is the electronic sauna and changing rooms, separate for males and females.
-Close to the café is also an area for different kinds of sports.
-Spending summer mornings walking/hiking around the lake is also nice, allowing you to breathe fresh air from the surrounding trees.
+In the area's main building is the Kcaféjärvi café, where one can buy food and invigorating refreshments with a beautiful natural landscape view of the lake.
+Adjacent to it icafée electronic sauna and changing rooms, separate for males and females.
+Clocaféo, the café, is also an area for various sports.
+Spending summer mornings walking/hiking around the lake is also nice, allowing you to breathe in the fresh air from the surrounding trees.
 The beach has lifeguards during the holiday season.
 We also recommend this place during winter, as it is the best spot to go ice swimming.
-Buy some sausages and come in here, make a fire and enjoy the silence of nature while eating hot snacks.
+Buy some sausages, come in here, make a fire, and enjoy the silence of nature while eating hot snacks.
 The best thing you can experience is the traditional Finnish smoke sauna, a few metres away from the main building and close to the lake.
 You would enjoy dipping yourself in the lake and having a relaxing bath in the sauna in between.
 The wooden sauna area is gender mixed, so wear your proper bathers.
 You can hire towels and swimming suits from the cash desks.

 Kuusijärvi Lake